 Many of his tweets are, frankly, idiotic.
 That is not the point, as we learn.
 Politicians throw red meat to their base.
 America is a deeply divided nation and that’s how candidates do it.
 Obama had crowds chanting “¡Sí se puede!” and “Yes we can!” — it made them feel united, hopeful and energized.
 Trump had crowds chanting and pumping their fists to “Lock her up!” as he repeatedly threatened his often defensive-looking opponent with prison time upon his election.
 This, we must confess, is the level of national politics in America, SAD!

-But here is the thing about our data-driven world.
 Back in Hitler’s time his party made unprecedented use of social feedback to continually adjust and sell their policies.
 Every speech Hitler gave was heard over millions of radios.
-Every listener’s reaction was reported up the chain, each apartment building had a captain, every block had someone who reported these reports to a gauleiter higher up the food chain.
+Every listener’s reaction was reported up the chain, each apartment building had a captain, every block had someone who reported these reports to a gauleiter higher up the food chain, to Goebbels himself.

-Dr. Josef Goebbels , Minister for Public Enlightenment, quickly had feedback on how the public was buying a given load of crap from candidate Hitler and later from the Fuhrer.
+Dr. Josef Goebbels, Reich Minister for Propaganda and Public Enlightenment, quickly had feedback on how the public was buying a given load of crap from candidate Hitler and later from the Fuhrer.
 Having, and being able to analyze, such data is crucial in selling anything, marketers run ad campaigns based on it.
 Political campaigns are about branding and marketing.
-The side with the most effective “messaging” wins.
+The side with the most emotionally effective “messaging” wins.

 If Hitler spoke in a hall or a stadium, he knew exactly what to do.
 He was said to have had an unerring geiger counter-like gift for taking the pulse of a given crowd and a genius for playing that crowd like yer proverbial violin.
 This is an essential talent for any would-be demagogue.
 In a mass-market, the candidate, who must speak to millions at once, needs the help of data and numbers crunchers.
 We have the technology now to do it in real-time.